jamjpan/Cargo/README.md

 D means drop off customers, followed by customer ids which are dropped off at [T] time.

 T means customers timeout, followed by customer ids whose waiting time exceeds the matching period.

+A means vehicle arrive update, followed by vehicles ids which arrive at the destination.

+M means match update, followed by one vehicle id and several customer ids who are matched to this vehicle.

 ## To do:
 * Simulation statistics (number of matches, avg. trip delay, etc.)